All the Unanswered Questions We Still Have About Game of Thrones

 The Night King proved to have the aim of an Olympic javelin-thrower.
 Yet he never tried to take a shot at Jon Snow, despite multiple chances at Hardhome, North of the Wall, and during the Battle of Winterfell.

 Why?
-The army of the living surely would have fallen apart if Jon was not running around Westeros raising the alarm about the White Walker threat, and the Night King could have waltzed down to King’s Landing.
+The army of the living surely would have fallen apart if Jon was not running around Westeros raising the alarm about the White Walker threat.
+The Night King could have waltzed down to King’s Landing.

 Some fans speculated that the Night King himself might have thought that Jon was the Prince That Was Promised (more on that in a second) and thus avoided direct confrontation with him.
 But we never found out for sure.